ericharmeling/movr/docs/dev-guide.md

         self.session = sessionmaker(bind=self.engine)()
 ~~~

+When called, the constructor creates an instance of the `Engine` class using an input connection string that specifies the database dialect and connection arguments.
+The constructor then creates a `Session` object that binds to the active `Engine` object.
+The `__enter__` function simply returns the object itself, so, after the class is initialized, `MovR` attributes and methods can access the session.
+The `__exit__` function closes any active engine sessions.

 For now, we've only imported `create_engine` and `sessionmaker`, as these are the two functions required to construct the database connection in our application.
+After we map the tables in the `movr` database to classes, we can import and use those in order to create methods that map to transactions.

-### Mapping
+### Mapping tables to classes

 By now you should be familiar with your CockroachDB cluster, the `movr` database, and each of the tables in the database.

-Create a file called `models.py`.
-This file contains the class definitions of tables in the database.
-Recall that each instance of a table class represents a row in the table.
+If you haven't done so already, create a file named `models.py`.
+This file contains the class definitions that map to tables in the `movr` database.
+Import `declarative_base`, SQLALchemy's base table class.
+You also need to import some other classes that represent database objects (like columns and indexes), data types, and constraints.

 ~~~ python
 from sqlalchemy.ext.declarative import declarative_base